Description

 Eligibility

-Must be enrolled as a final year undergraduate or a graduate student at a university at the time of application.
+- The applicant must be enrolled in an undergraduate degree program or graduate program at a university at the time of application.

 Allowable Costs